fletchjp/MERG-Arduino-Software/fcpp/Readme.md

 The main limitation is that exceptions are not available which does mean some danger in use of the code.

 There is a version of Boost library for the Arduino which is available.
 It is not uptodate.

+Code which is a problem is not compiled when FCPP_ARDUINO is defined.
+It is defined in this version of prelude.h

 ## New additions and significant changes